dgmdan/resume/GlennDanielMadereResume.md

 * Earned a promotion in June 2011 from Technical Support Representative to Application Engineer.

+### Freelance Web Developer (self employed), Wayne, PA

+* _October 2008 – Present_

+* Created an online ordering system for a restaurant and a wedding registry online store in PHP, based on Zen Cart.

+* Designed and developed two web sites by writing custom HTML and CSS and customizing Zen Cart.

+* Completed a dozen Web scraping projects in Perl and Ruby, some involving solving CAPTCHAs.

+* Developed a Ruby on Rails application to manage a historical museum’s inventory and donation records.

+* Wrote a Perl web scraper capable of enrolling university students in full classes when a spot becomes available.

+* Created a Ruby web scraper capable of accepting substitute teaching jobs.

+* Created a small Perl utility for gathering historical baseball statistics and importing them into a MySQL database.

 ### Waterdog Computer Works, Wayne, PA

 * _PC Technician, October 2008 – September 2009_